-Macon Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Rental Assistance Demonstration (RAD) programs.
+Macon Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Rental Assistance Demonstration (RAD) programs.

 Macon Housing Authority serves Bibb County.

 |2, 3, 4, and 5 Bedroom Public Housing||Closed|

 |1 Bedroom Public Housing||Closed|

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.